themindfulbit/td/_content/1-episodes/2014-01-24-064-finding-your-way.md

 ### The Time Gabe's Wife Almost Divorced Him On the Way to Ikea
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="0:00" }}

-In car navigation has come a long way in the last decade or so.
-Gabe's [Garmin Street Pilot 2720](https://buy.garmin.com/en-US/US/on-the-road/discontinued/streetpilot-2720/prod6387.html) is a classic example of the big, heavy, dedicated GPS that straps to your car.
+In-car navigation has come a long way in the last decade or so.
+Gabe's [Garmin Street Pilot 2720](https://buy.garmin.com/en-US/US/on-the-road/discontinued/streetpilot-2720/prod6387.html) is a classic example of the big, heavy, dedicated GPS that straps to your car's dashboard.
 Erik's Palm OS based [Garmin iQue 3600](http://reviews.cnet.com/search-results/garmin-ique-3600/4505-5_7-20799434.html) was an early attempt at streamlining the device and expanding beyond basic navigation functionality, but the cost was almost unusably low battery life.

 > {{ theme:partial src="aside-header" voice="erik" text="Convergence" }}
 >